kherrick/x-postpress-code/README.md

 # [x-postpress-code](https://kherrick.github.io/x-postpress-code/)

-A web component used for code highlighting. <a href="j.mp/2JZUTAP">Try out it out at JS BIN</a>.
+A web component used for code highlighting.
+[Try it out at JS BIN](j.mp/2JZUTAP).

 ## Usage